veny/GearmaNode/README.md

 #### Logger
 `Winston` library is used for logging.
 See the [project page](https://github.com/flatiron/winston) for details.
-You can configure in this way:
+You can configure the logger in this way:

 ```javascript
 gearmanode.Client.logger.transports.console.level = 'info';